Cleo-Symone Scott, Virginia Commonwealth University

 This documentary will discuss the invisibility plaguing the lesbian community.

-Known as PCOS, the syndrome prevents between 8 – 20 percent of women from having their periods and often goes undiagnosed until your twenties.
+The syndrome prevents between 8 – 20 percent of women from having their periods and often goes undiagnosed until your 20s.

 The Miami-based student showcases the power of music and self-reflection.